Arsenal21/stripe-payments/stripe-payments/readme.txt

 = 1.9.19 =
 - Fixed issues on Settings page that prevented it from being properly displayed in some versions of Safari browser.
-- Stripe Payemnts menu icon color changed to white to have better contrast with dark menu background.
+- Stripe Payments menu icon color changed to white to have better contrast with dark menu background.
 - Fixed minor HTML-related admin interface issues.

 = 1.9.18 =